vickynovlani/nops-docs/pages/ShareSave/Copilot/copilot-asg-onboarding.md

 ### Create a new ASG Template ###

 1. Give the ASG template a unique name
 2. Choose the instance families, vCPU, and Memory that are potentially suitable for your workload.
-From this pool, nASG will select the most optimal choice for price and stability.
+From this pool, Compute Copilot for ASG will select the most optimal choice for price and stability.
-3. It is recommended to select as many instance families as possible, to provide nASG with a wider recommendations pool
+3. It is recommended to select as many instance families as possible, to provide Compute Copilot for ASG with a wider recommendations pool

     ![](https://lh3.googleusercontent.com/Xudgy760nePtwLiEnQQIh9KZjKOOCC74trVtqJ8Ds9JaF8qSSoy07bdbKvcIputTWBSg4cmeoaQZ6m5uqrjDEVRJCc0q8VuDKiSCdoCRfmywv3bCVzwAjh0dg019-7SRiKN4S0dkxKS42RMy_iLc-U8)